This 30-Day Kettlebell Challenge Will Transform Your Booty—and Your Body

 The secret is its unique displacement of weight, which is ideal for being swung dynamically, rather than pulled or pushed against gravity, like dumbbells.
 The result is a more metabolic (read: calorie-torching) workout, often in less time than a traditional weight-training session.
-“It also shapes the butt very nicely and helps keep the abs strong!”
+“It also shapes the butt very nicely and helps keep the abs strong.”
 Brooks adds.
-“Who doesn’t want that?”

 The aim of this monthlong challenge is to get you swinging a kettlebell both safely and effectively.
 The first lesson: It’s not about the arms.
 “You actually use the hips, glutes, and abs to power the movement,” says Brooks.
 “Once those posterior chain muscles are activated all at once, the arms simply help guide the movement.”
 To get you there, you must hinge and deadlift before you swing — all of which are explained in detail below.